Focus On The Future

 SINGLE PAGERS

-Here are a set of 3 NEW ‘Single Pagers’ for your review.
-They are Each a complete “Short Short” Story, told in one page, that are linked by common characters, The 5 previously posted story are still here.
+Here are 3 NEW ‘Single Pagers’ for your review.
+Each ‘Single Pagers’ is a complete “Short Short” Story, told in one page, that are at time linked by common characters, A selection of previously posted stories are still here.
 Each is intended to help go somewhere unexpected (that might encourage you to read the next)…

 Selections from the Legends of the Diner series are posted at the bottom.